Amine695/Amine695/README.md

 - 🎓 My school - [Polytech Sorbonne](https://www.polytech.sorbonne-universite.fr)
 - 🔎 Currently looking for an internship of 2 months this summer in a tech company !
 - 🥅 2022 goals : take a semester abroad !
-- ⚽ Take back football !
+- Be more skilled in data science/AI